SeanPesce/DXMD-Translations/README.md

 ## Default key-binds
 None yet.

-You can change the key-binds and default FoV values by navigating to your `\Deus Ex Mankind Divided\retail\` folder and editing `DXMD_Mod.ini`.
+You can change key-binds and other settings by navigating to your `\Deus Ex Mankind Divided\retail\` folder and editing `DXMD_Mod.ini`.

 ## **[Download the latest version here!](https://github.com/SeanPesce/DXMD-Translations/releases)**